- answers with respect to atarax

 Patient-Centered Medical Home Assessment Tool (PDF)

 The Patient-Centered Medical Home Assessment (PCMH-A) is a self-assessment tool created by the Safety Net Medical Home Initiative to allow practices to gauge their progress in implementing each of the change concepts.
 The PCMH-A is an interactive PDF that can be downloaded, completed, saved and shared.

-Found in the “Outpatient Primary Care” section, this workbook provides a guide for making a path forward towards higher performance.
-This workbook provides examples, tools and customizable forms to guide your clinical microsystem on a journey to develop better performance.
+This workbook provides a guide for assessing your practice and change management tools for quality improvement and performance.
+This workbook provides examples, tools and customizable forms to guide your clinical micro-system on a journey to develop better performance.